 - If you test in Kansas, your score report will be sent automatically to the Kansas Department of Education.
 If you test outside of Kansas, select the Kansas Department of Education (code 7270) as a score recipient when you register or on an additional score report request.
 You may select up to three recipients at no charge during registration or purchase additional reporting after you test.

-- Persons enrolled in Kansas teacher preparation programs must also designate their college or university as a score recipient.
+- Persons enrolled in Kansas educator preparation programs must also designate their college or university as a score recipient.

 Who Must Take the Tests?

 Teacher candidates or those wishing to become licensed must take The Praxis Series tests.

 In Kansas, you must also take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of licensure you seek.

 - About the Praxis Tests